Thesis and Dissertation Information

 - Develop tentative proposal

 - Select committee - STOP!
 Committee members must have graduate faculty status - check the lists!
 (Graduate Faculty List)

-- Submit Committee Appointment form (at least 3 semesters before graduating)
+- Submit Thesis or Dissertation Committee Appointment form (at least 3 semesters before graduating)

 - Begin research and writing (type 2 spaces after a period ending a sentence.
 If only 1 space is used ensure you are consistent throughout)